-Among my to-do list to prepare my expatriation, I closed my French current account to avoid the monthly bank fees, a very common practice among high street French banks.
+Among my to-do list to prepare for my expatriation, I closed my French current account to avoid the monthly bank fees, a very common practice among high street French banks.
 I just kept my French savings account and my online banking access.

 So when I moved back home, 3 years later, I had no French current account and no French credit or debit card.